nicksmith100/mp3-fotl/README.md

 #### Masonry and imagesLoaded

-- The artist cards on the **Line-up** page use the [Masonry](https://masonry.desandro.com/) JavaScript library to provide the offset grid layout.
+- The artist cards on the **Line-up** page use the [Masonry](https://masonry.desandro.com/) JavaScript library to provide the particular grid layout.
 The [imagesLoaded](https://imagesloaded.desandro.com/) libary is also used to [prevent unloaded images throwing off the layout](https://masonry.desandro.com/layout#imagesloaded).

 #### Varying modal content

-- A JavaScript snippet from the [Boostrap documentation](https://getbootstrap.com/docs/5.3/components/modal/#varying-modal-content) has been adapted, to vary the content and function of confirmation modals using the data attributes of the buttons which trigger them.
+- A JavaScript snippet from the [Boostrap documentation](https://getbootstrap.com/docs/5.3/components/modal/#varying-modal-content) has been adapted, allowing the content and function of confirmation modals to be varied using the data attributes of the buttons which trigger them.

 ## Testing